 - Lavender Oil: Provides a relaxing aroma

-An effective blend rooted in traditional medicine, applying this on your skin through a gentle massage helps relieve pregnancy aches and pains.
+A compelling blend rooted in traditional medicine, applying this on your skin through a gentle massage helps relieve pregnancy aches and pains.
 Plus, you’ll enjoy the warming effect on your skin.
-Whether you apply it on your wrist, back, or leg, our herbal oil is absolutely safe to use.
+Our herbal oil is safe to use whether you apply it on your wrist, back, or leg.
 It naturally relieves soreness, aches, and pains while keeping your skin moisturized!